johbry17/DC-AirBnB-SQL-Database/DESIGN.md

-    "listing_id" - Primary Key, Foreign Key to `listings` "minimum_nights" - Minimum number of night stay for the listing (calendar rules may be different) "maximum_nights" - Maximum number of night stay for the listing (calendar rules may be different) "minimum_minimum_nights" - The smallest minimum_night value from the calender (looking 365 nights in the future) "maximum_minimum_nights" - The largest minimum_night value from the calender (looking 365 nights in the future) "minimum_maximum_nights" - The smallest maximum_night value from the calender (looking 365 nights in the future) "maximum_maximum_nights" - The largest maximum_night value from the calender (looking 365 nights in the future) "minimum_nights_avg_ntm" - The average minimum_night value from the calender (looking 365 nights in the future) "maximum_nights_avg_ntm" - The average maximum_night value from the calender (looking 365 nights in the future)
+    "listing_id" - Primary Key, Foreign Key to `listings` "minimum_nights" - Minimum number of night stay for the listing (calendar rules may be different) "maximum_nights" - Maximum number of night stay for the listing (calendar rules may be different) "minimum_minimum_nights" - The smallest minimum_night value from the calendar (looking 365 nights in the future) "maximum_minimum_nights" - The largest minimum_night value from the calendar (looking 365 nights in the future) "minimum_maximum_nights" - The smallest maximum_night value from the calendar (looking 365 nights in the future) "maximum_maximum_nights" - The largest maximum_night value from the calendar (looking 365 nights in the future) "minimum_nights_avg_ntm" - The average minimum_night value from the calendar (looking 365 nights in the future) "maximum_nights_avg_ntm" - The average maximum_night value from the calendar (looking 365 nights in the future)

 `listing_reviews`